nco0305/CFG-Assignments/README.md

  ## When I'm not building websites or making them rank in organic search...

-- Taking long walks by the river 🌊
+- I take long walks by the river 🌊
-- Travelling to discover new places ✈️
+- Travel to discover new places ✈️
-- Experimenting in the kitchen with cooking 🥘
+- Experiment in the kitchen with cooking 🥘
-- Reading and listening to podcasts about self-development 📚
+- Read and listen to podcasts about self-development 📚
-- Meeting new people  😊
+- Meet new people  😊

 ### You can find me on: